A module is a code unit developers can import. There is a one-to-one relationship between a Toit file and a module.

 Inside a class, you can refer to static entries directly.
 Outside the class, static entries must be prefixed with the class name.

-class A: static some_static_field := 499 foo: // Inside the class, static entries can be referred to directly. print some_static_field main: // But outside the class, refer to it through the class name: print A.some_static_field
+class A: static some_static_field := 499 foo: // Inside the class, static entries can be referred to // directly. print some_static_field main: // But outside the class, they must be referred to through // the class name: print A.some_static_field

 - Methods and instance fields: everything that needs to go through an object.
 Methods without arguments behave similarly to instance fields.